Contrail: Condensation from decreases in pressure

-As a wing generates lift, it causes a vortex to form at the wingtip, and at the tip of the flap when deployed (wingtips and flap-boundaries are discontinuities in airflow.)
+As a wing generates lift, it causes a vortex to form at the wingtip, and at the tip of the flap when deployed (wingtips and flap boundaries represent discontinuities in airflow).
 These wingtip vortices persist in the atmosphere long after the aircraft has passed.
-The reduction in pressure and temperature across each vortex can cause water to condense and make the cores of the wingtip vortices visible.
-This effect is more common on humid days.
-Wingtip vortices can sometimes be seen behind the wing flaps of airliners during takeoff and landing, and during landing of the Space Shuttle.
+The reduction in pressure and temperature across each vortex can cause water to condense and make the cores of the wingtip vortices visible; this effect is more common on humid days.
+Wingtip vortices can sometimes be seen behind the wing flaps of airliners during takeoff and landing, and during Space Shuttle landings.

 The visible cores of wingtip vortices contrast with the other major type of contrails which are caused by the combustion of fuel.
 Contrails produced from jet engine exhaust are seen at high altitude, directly behind each engine.
-By contrast, the visible cores of wingtip vortices are usually seen only at low altitude where the aircraft is travelling slowly after takeoff or before landing, and where the ambient humidity is higher.
-They trail behind the wingtips and wing flaps rather than behind the engines.
+By contrast, the visible cores of wingtip vortices are usually seen only at low altitude where the aircraft is travelling slowly after takeoff or before landing, and where the ambient humidity is higher; they trail behind the wingtips and wing flaps rather than behind the engines.

 At high-thrust settings the fan blades at the intake of a turbofan engine reach transonic speeds, causing a sudden drop in air pressure.
 This creates the condensation fog (inside the intake) which is often observed by air travelers during takeoff.

 The tips of rotating surfaces (such as propellers and rotors) sometimes produce visible contrails.

-In firearms, a vapor trail is sometimes observed when firing under rare conditions due to changes in air pressure around the bullet.
+In firearms, a vapor trail is sometimes observed when firing under rare conditions, due to condensation induced by changes in air pressure around the bullet.
 A vapor trail from a bullet is observable from any direction.
-Vapor trail should not be confused with bullet trace, which is a much more common phenomenon (and is usually only observable directly from behind the shooter).
+Vapor trail should not be confused with bullet trace, a refractive effect due to changes in air pressure as the bullet travels, which is a much more common phenomenon (and is usually only observable directly from behind the shooter).

-Radiative forcing
+Impacts on climate

+It is considered that the largest contribution of aviation to climate change comes from contrails.
-Contrails, by affecting the Earth's radiation balance, act as a radiative forcing: they trap outgoing longwave radiation emitted by the Earth and atmosphere more than they reflect incoming solar radiation.

-In 1992, the warming effect was estimated between 3.5 mW/m2 and 17 mW/m2.
+In general, aircraft contrails trap outgoing longwave radiation emitted by the Earth and atmosphere more than they reflect incoming solar radiation, resulting in a net increase in radiative forcing.
+In 1992, this warming effect was estimated between 3.5 mW/m2 and 17 mW/m2.

-Global radiative forcing has been calculated from the reanalysis data, climate models, and radiative transfer codes; estimated at 12 mW/m2 for 2005, with an uncertainty range of 5 to 26 mW/m2, and with a low level of scientific understanding.
+In 2009, its 2005 value was estimated at 12 mW/m2, based on the reanalysis data, climate models, and radiative transfer codes; with an uncertainty range of 5 to 26 mW/m2, and with a low level of scientific understanding.

-The effect varies daily and annually: night flights contribute 60 to 80% of contrail radiative forcing while accounting for 25% of daily air traffic, while winter flights contribute half of the annual mean radiative forcing while accounting for 22% of annual air traffic.